CavernCrawlers/CavernCrawlers.github.io/lifepaths/GoblinMerchant.md

 Pick one of the campaign threats and roll on the related Character History Table.

 ## Apprenticeship
 You've gathered a small load of goods and are ready to set up a stall in the village square.
 You become a level 1 [Rogue-Spellcaster](classes/Rogue-Spellcaster.md).
-You gain the class abilities *Exhausting Magic*, *Invocation Dice*, *Magical Focus*, *Spellcasting* and *Sense Magic*.
+You gain the class abilities *Magical Focus*, *Spellcasting* and *Sense Magic*.
 The tables below will tell you your other abilities.

 ### What else happened as you began your merchant career?
 <table>